Ninja (singer)

 Amit Bhalla professionally known as Ninja (formerly Ninja Jatt) is an Indian playback singer and actor associated with Punjabi music and cinema.
 He is Best known for his songs like Aadat, Oh Kyu Ni Jan Sake, Roii Na, Thokda Reha and Gall Jattan Wali.
 He made his acting debut with the movie Channa Mereya for which he received Filmfare Best Debut Male Award.

-Early/Personal life
+Early life

 Ninja hailing from Ludhiana, Punjab.
 In an interview, Ninja stated that he faced many difficulties during his struggling period.
-He received his musical training from Ustad Harvinder Bittu Ji in Ludhiana.
 In his college days, Ninja held a part-time job in the telecom industry.

 Ninja was also a member of Mafia Mundeer, a platform pioneered by Yo Yo Honey Singh.
 He recalls in interviews, that during his first meet for a recording session, Singh gave him the name "Ninja Jatt" after hearing his vocals.
 He later shortened it to "Ninja" which he still uses as his stage name.